 - Services for treating a physical or mental condition caused by torture, female genital mutilation, domestic violence or sexual violence

 - Diagnosis of a named infectious disease

-- End of life care in the community or hospice
+- Palliative (end of life) care in the community or hospice

 Be aware, you might be asked to pay for some maternity care (having a baby).
 However, the NHS would not stop you having maternity care even if you cannot afford to pay, because it is very important to protect you and your baby.

 When you arrive at a hospital in Leeds for your appointment or treatment, this is what will usually happen:

 - You will be asked to confirm how long you have lived in the UK.

 - You will be asked to complete a form called the NHS Eligibility Form.
 A member of staff can help you with this if you need it.